How to Apply

 Submission of three letters of recommendation (from) employers or previous professors;

 (for International applicants) TOEFL score of at least 580 for paper-based test, 237 for the computer-based version, and 92 internet-based.

 While relevant work experience in public health is not a requirement for admission to the Program, alignment with core public health values is an important factor when considering applicants to the MPH Program.
 In addition to this, admission standards reflect the requirements of the Graduate School as well as specific requirements and the mission of the Program.

-MPH faculty of each program option review applicants for that respective option and make recommendations regarding eligibility for admission of each applicant.
-The Option Coordinators then bring these recommendations forward to the MPH Admissions and Recruitment Committee, which meets within approximately three weeks of application deadlines to vote on each application for admission into the Program.
-Within the week following the MPH Admissions and Recruitment Committee meeting, the Program Director provides written notification to the graduate office (Recommendation for Admission form) regarding the decision for each applicant.
+MPH faculty within each concentration review applicants and make recommendations regarding eligibility for admission of each applicant.
+The Program Director provides written notification to the graduate office (Recommendation for Admission form) regarding the decision for each applicant.
 The Graduate School office then sends an official notice to the applicant, indicating whether s/he has been accepted for admission to the Program.
-Shortly thereafter, a welcome letter is sent to the applicant from the Program Director, on behalf of the MPH Admissions Committee.